wwsalmon/portfolio/_posts/2020-02-22-platonic-slut.md

 I enjoy good conversations with good people more than anything else, often setting aside work or sleep in pursuit of it.
 During Phillipian, I went on for hours every single night; over breaks and now without Phillipian, I rotate through friends old and new on Messenger.
 I flaunt my platonic promiscuity and always seek it, push every comment and conversation towards an earnest, meaningful, personal, vulnerable one.
 In group settings, in loud, shallow conversations, I am frustrated and seek more.
 I never get tired of it, I always hunger for more.
 Am I a platonic sex addict?

 It feels weirdly validating, to have a label that people think about and then enthusiastically assign to me.
-Being a slut implies having power, however twistedly.
-I had really wanted to get better at reaching out to people, getting people to trust me.
+Being a slut implies having power, however twistedly.[^caveat] I had really wanted to get better at reaching out to people, getting people to trust me.
 I wanted to be like Arno, the person everyone could go to for advice and support.
 At times I felt like I had done it — though for sure with plenty left to learn from his charisma and power to reassure — except Arno had had a rock solid, explosively vibrant friend group.
 I don’t.
 I’m just a platonic slut.[^arno]

 “I’d be down to make it a two night stand,” a friend tells me.

-Maybe being a platonic slut isn’t so bad.[^caveat]
+Maybe being a platonic slut isn’t so bad.

 [^def]: The root of this parallel is conflict of social expectation vs. what the actual intense part is/what is actually valued.
 In romance, we're traditionally pressured to enter long-term relationships, marry someone, and start a family.
 Hookups avert all this and just go straight to sex/physical affection.
 Similarly, the social norm is to be part of a friend group, have best friends to confide everything in, etc. My method of just seeking connections with anyone skips all this and gets straight to emotional vulnerability and trust — thus, platonic hookups, and me often seeking these instead of normal social relationships making me a platonic slut.